-Each share of Series A and B convertible preferred stock has voting rights equal to the number of shares of common stock into which it is convertible and votes together as one class with the common stock.
-The Series C convertible preferred stock is non-voting.
+Each Series A and B convertible preferred share has voting rights equal to the number of common shares into which it is convertible and votes together as one class with the common shares.
+The Series C convertible preferred shares are non-voting.